Woman wearing a waist trainer belt

 Woman holding a Mediterranean based healthy plate of food

-Besides strengthening your abdominal muscles through core exercises, you can also jumpstart your metabolism with nutrients.
+Besides strengthening your abdominal muscles through core exercises, you can also jumpstart your metabolism with a healthy diet and supplements.
 No need to rely on a waist trainer!

 Not sure where to start?
 A doctor can give you a daily calorie goal, as well as your macronutrient numbers (the amount of protein, carbs and fats you should be eating throughout the day).